EmilRamsvik/Digital-Garden/docs/Motivation/Motivation.md

 - [Oliver Burkman Discusses Productivity on the Peter Attia Podcast ](https://open.spotify.com/episode/0RPUtABlkOLjG1laWHMZvD?si=8afc50364ff04966)

 # Thoughts
 - I feel like OKRs are best when you have time to validate the progress.
 When having year-long OKRs you don't have the possibility to adapt the OKRs to the fact on the ground.
 Leave the years to strategy and culture, and let OKRs be more on-the-ground concrete things to work on.
-As an example, I did an OKR on becoming a writer, and with key results based on articles, but halfway through I started to work on the digital garden and the metrics changed.
+As an example, I did an OKR on becoming a writer, and with key results based on articles, but halfway through, I started to work on the digital garden, and the metrics changed.
-- Accept that decision making and motivation is inherently based on emotions.
-We are emotional creatures and being logical is therefore quite unormal.
+- Accept that decision-making and motivation are inherently based on emotions.
+We are emotional creatures, and being logical is therefore quite normal.
+- You should chase the flow state whenever possible, it is the drug of working.
+It is almost more important to work in flow than just being present in the